greenelab/PathCORE-T-analysis/jupyter-notebooks/README.md

 for the notebooks are specified in the `./requirements.txt` file for this directory.

-An additional notebook is included as a supplemental example of the PathCORE analysis workflow:
+An additional notebook is included as a supplemental example of the PathCORE-T analysis workflow:
 - [Supplemental_PAO1_FastICA_example.ipynb](Supplemental_PAO1_FastICA_example.ipynb)

-In this notebook, we apply the PathCORE software to a FastICA model of the normalized _P. aeruginosa_ gene compendium.
+In this notebook, we apply the PathCORE-T software to a FastICA model of the normalized _P. aeruginosa_ gene compendium.
 We apply [scikit-learn's FastICA implementation](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.fastica.html).